Fiserv/identity-and-access-management/docs/ciam-mfa/oauth-token-generation.md

-# OAuth Access Token
+# Access Token

-- Access tokens are credential strings that represent authorization to access a protected resource.
-Applications obtain access tokens by making OAuth connect requests to an authorization server; CIAM Provisioning API resource servers require clients to authenticate using access tokens.
-Access tokens are obtained from the token endpoint (when using the client credentials grant type).
+- CIAM MFA apis are secured with and access token, so in order to use any api, you need to first generate the access token.

-- You need to provide client_id, client_secret and grant_type(fixed, "client_credential") as request payload.
+- The access token is generated using *client_credential* grant type, which is provided in payload.

 - To get client_id and client_secret, onboard your application through CIAM self service portal, you will receive these credential as mail.